Skip to content

 A small town on the Tâf estuary on Carmarthen Bay, Laugharne is best known for being the home of Wales’ most famous English-language poet, Dylan Thomas.
 Thomas once described it as the “strangest town in Wales”, but he was fascinated by Laugharne.

 The Boathouse, where Thomas spent the last few years of his tragically short life, offers up incredible views of the estuary and the Gower beyond.
 Today, its a heritage centre – and there’s also a tearoom and art gallery.
-So you can visit to learn a little more about the writer – and enjoy some of the views which inspired him!
+Visit to learn a little more about the writer – and enjoy some of the views which inspired him!

 While in Laugharne, you should also visit the ruins of the 12th-century Norman castle, and head into the estuary to enjoy the local wildlife.
 The area is perfect for birdwatching, especially in winter when there are flocks of wading birds feeding on the mud flats.